Get alerts of updates about «Supporting implementation of HTA in low-and middle-income countries»

 All products that we produce are freely available as global public goods for the pursuit of Universal Health Coverage and will be available here when published.

-- Expected December 2020: Survey instrument for the assessment of skills to conduct HTA
+- Tool (2021) titled Instrument for the assessment of skills to conduct a Health Technology Assessment Version 1.

 Reports and protocols